highfestiva/smhi-assignment/README.md

 Data should be structured, but relatively unclear how exactly just yet, and also allow for ease of change in the future (in the spirit of the assignment), so I pick a document database.
 I like MongoDB, so I go with that.

-The API should return the latest data, so I'll perform downloads from SMHI regularly using Spring Boot's @Scheduled.
+The API should return the latest data, so I'll perform downloads from SMHI regularly using Spring Boot's `@Scheduled`.

 The API keys might as well reside in the database, I'll use Spring Security to verify.